agroth01/LeagueOfEvents/README.md

 # Events

-### onKill
+## onKill
-Called when the player's kill counter changes
+    Called when the player gets a kill

+## onDeath
+    Called when the player dies

+## onAssist
+    Called when the player gets an assist

+## onLevelUp
+    Called when the player levels up

+## onGoldGain
+    Called when the player gains gold